Apple TV Plus review

 What content is available in Australia?

-While you’ll be able to access Apple TV Plus’s full collection of TV shows, series and movies in Australia, you may find the breadth of its launch library pretty underwhelming compared to the number of options available on Netflix, Amazon Prime Video or even the recently launched Disney Plus Australia.
+While you’ll be able to access Apple TV Plus’s full collection of TV shows, series and movies in Australia, you may find its library very underwhelming compared to the number of options available on Netflix, Amazon Prime Video or even Disney Plus Australia.

 Apple Plus TV shows